 You can hold your iPhone in landscape orientation for better viewability.
 Go to the iPhone control center to toggle off Screen Rotate or the “Portrait Orientation Lock” option.

 Instead of speaking, you can enter the text on the screen.
 The iPhone app will auto-detect your language when you type or speak.
 There is a tiny icon on the bottom where you can select the dictionary.
 You can check the meaning of the translated work by tapping on the dictionary icon.

-As of now, the Translate app on iPhone supports only a few languages.
+The Translate app on iPhone currently supports only a few languages.
 Luckily, it contains the most common languages across continents so that you can use all of them.